coldflame-js/conda/docs/source/user-guide/configuration/non-standard-certs.rst

 * For a quick check, set your shell to acknowledge the certificate: ``export REQUESTS_CA_BUNDLE=/path/to/converted/certificate.pem``
 * To set this permanently, open your shell profile (e.g. ``.bashrc`` or ``.zshrc``) and add this line: ``export REQUESTS_CA_BUNDLE=/path/to/converted/certificate.pem.``
   Now exit your terminal/shell and reopen.
 Check again.

+Note: Be aware, that there should be all certificates of the certificate chain in the CA bundle, not just the trusted roots.